 Chris supports the Commissioning and Editorial departments through the organisation and preparation of manuscripts, and is a key contact for new authors, permissions requests, and royalty enquiries.
 Amongst other work, he also handles the scheduling and preparation of journals, and data management for UWP’s catalogue.

-Before joining UWP in 2016, Chris worked as a Library Assistant, and studied English Literature and Creative Writing at Aberystwyth University and University of Warwick.
+Before joining UWP in 2016, Chris worked as a Library Assistant, and studied for a BA in English Literature and Creative Writing at Aberystwyth University, and a MA in Writing from the University of Warwick.

 BETHAN PHILLIPS (Production Editor)

 Bethan is the first point of contact for the Production Department, supervising the production of UWP’s books and journals.
 This involves the sourcing, briefing and overseeing of suppliers including typesetters, cover designers, printers and tech companies.
 Bethan is also responsible for carrying out picture research, obtaining permissions and maintaining accurate records for all areas of production, from eBook conversions to invoices.
 Along with this, Bethan assists the Editor of the Press in monitoring the editorial standards of freelancers, ensuring the adherence to UWP’s style and quality.